As I do for every country here on the blog, I've created a post full of fun facts about Croatia. Check it out!

 Read more about Croatian foods.

 53. Nehaj Castle, located in Senj, on the upper Adriatic coast of Croatia, was erected in 1558.
 It was built at a time when both the Turks and Venice were powerful, threatening forces in the region.
-Senj was attacked several times prior to the building of the castle.
+Senj was attacked several times before the building of the castle.

 Located on a hilltop, the castle provided not only fortification against attack, but also the perfect place from which to spot any approaching enemy forces.
 Today this beautiful fortification provides a breath-taking panoramic view of the area.